martinkearn/Content/Demos/Machine Learning and Cognitive/Building HowHappy Lite in ASP.Net Core 1.0.0.md

 * This returns the sorted list of faces as json

 ## Run it
-* Show me the happy faces
+* Who is the happiest one here
-* Show me all the sad people
+* Show me all the angry people
-* Who are the surprised people
+* Who is the 3rd most surprised person
-* Who are the angry people
+* Show me the least happy person